 Humans are on the verge of space travel though, and there is a possibility of 'living space' increasing dramatically soon.

 So the best calculation involves a) the best option to increase the success of space travel and b) if space travel does increase living space the best decision to preserve the divergences that have begun over the past tens of thousands of years, in other words to maintain the isolation of tribes, while also maintaining the 'melting potters' as a separate federating divergence.

 The first issue 'the best option to increase the success of space travel' favors geographic isolation of indigenous groups on earth, and continued separation by group in space, though there should be a federating 'melting pot' population too.
 That is discussed elsewhere on this website.
 This has to do with how best to develop sciences, and involves things like the diversity of paradigms that evolve with geographic isolation of groups, as relates to artificial intelligence etc.

 The second issue, how to 'preserve the divergences that have begun over the past tens of thousands of years' is something for a sci fi website.
-Basically it would involve letting each subgroup evolve adaptations for space.
+It would involve letting each subgroup evolve adaptations for space.
 Indigenous groups that have been isolated evolve fastest, and maybe they could be used as genetic reservoirs for traits necessary in some aspect of space travel.
 As mentioned above though, that would have to not occur as an unbalanced type genetic attack e.g. colonizing rape, but rather in some way that transferred the nascent new genes to the 'melting pot'.
 At the same time, the Frankenstein genetic manipulation mentality of scientists today would have to be avoided.
 The solution would probably be some variation of monogamous coupling within an environment that favored the development of the trait.